Shamanism in Pakistan: History

 Historians like M.H.
 Sidky, have done extensive research on the topic of Shamanism.
-Sidky had published a paper on Shamanism in Hunza.
-Where the author had mentioned the famous Bitans (shamans) of the area, including Huk Mamu and Shon Gakur.
+Sidky has published a paper on Shamanism in the Hunza region in which he mentions the famous Bitans of the area, including Huk Mamu and Shon Gakur.

 Bitans of Hunza used to tell future by doing the shamanic practices.
 Bitans were summoned by the Thum/Mir to predict any calamity, famine or any disaster expected in near future.